phil-stein/mooh_engine/README.md

   - [ ] undo
     - [ ] keep track of changes
     - [ ] john jackman or some on yt pixeleditor
+  - [ ] give trigger colliders a different color
+  - [x] draw line between parent & child
+    - [x] indicate which side is parent/child
+  - [ ] outline on selected entity
+  - [x] make a .h file with all color macros
+    - [x] parent / child lines
+    - [x] move the color of collider debug draw from phys to editor

 ## physics engine
   - [ ] sphere